Previous dayFebruary 10, 2026Next day

 -1.5 km---✓ ReviewedUSGS →

-On February 10, 2026 at 20:12 UTC, a magnitude 2.5 earthquake struck 21 km NE of Lake Davis, CA. At just -1.5 km, it was the shallowest earthquake in the current dataset — a shallow crustal event.
+Seismographs logged a magnitude 2.5 earthquake 21 km NE of Lake Davis, CA with origin time 20:12 UTC on February 10, 2026.
+At just -1.5 km, it was the shallowest earthquake in the current dataset — a shallow crustal event.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 40.005°, -120.305°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 40.005°N, -120.305°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10